parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 * `int` in Go is dependent on the machine.
 It's 32 bits on a 32-bit machine and 64 bits on 64-bit machines.
 * The Go playground is running on a 32-bit machine.
+Update from the future, it's 64-bit now.
 * Don't use `int`.

 I finished this blog at 3 AM and I feel like the below XKCD does the trick.